Z3NTL3/telegram-simpaix-bot/README.md

-# Telegram - SimpaixBot
+# Telesimp

-Source of the Simpaix telegram bot.
+Minimalistic Telegram API client with a modular architecture.
+Telesimp is event-driven and easy to adapt.
+Decreasing overhead and minimizing time spent on development while conveying swiftness and robustness.

-### Reminder
+### #### Notes

-This project is unfinished.

-- Building custom Telegram API client wrapper for Go
-- Building custom BOT
+- This project is unfinished.
+Please do note this client is getting written specifically for the Telegram support bot of the upcoming SimpaiX company.
+- Models/architecture and this README is not final.